 Defibtech offers the Lifeline series of AEDs, which are brightly colored yellow with icon green and red buttons and clear directions on the defibrillation pads.
 These devices play video instructions, voice commands, and audio CPR pacing, all of which direct the user on how to help the patient in crisis without the presence of trained emergency responders.
 They are dust and water-resistant, and can also store event data for later download and analysis.

-Physio-Control has the LIFEPAK CR Plus and HeartSine samaritan series of portable AEDs, including one HeartSine device designed for airplane use.
+Physio-Control, now part of Styker, has the LIFEPAK CR Plus and HeartSine samaritan series of portable AEDs, including one HeartSine device designed for airplane use.
 The HeartSine devices are smaller than many other portable defibrillators, making them easier to store, grab, and carry around a public space.
 They’re also available with convenient protective cases to cushion the device from accidental drops.
 The HeartSine devices have clear visual cues with flashing lights and voice instructions that direct the user through every single step.

 Accessories for Portable AEDs